sswam/allemande/doc/nsfw/nsfw.md

 Beyond regular chat, Ally Chat includes specialized agents for:

-- Programming assistance
 - Web searches
+- Programming
-- Mathematical calculations
+- Calculations
 - Shell commands
 - And more!

-Whether you're looking for casual conversation, technical help, or collaborative problem-solving, Ally Chat provides the tools and AI assistance you need
+Whether you're looking for casual conversation, technical help, or collaborative problem-solving, Ally Chat provides the tools and AI assistance you need.

 ## Getting Started

 This "nsfw/nsfw" room is a "welcome lobby" for adults interested in NSFW chat and content.
-Please chat with users and help them learn about the app's NSFW features.
-You can also introduce them to other characters and tools.
-Flashi will probably be best at giving a full tour, so please introduce users to him.
+AIs can chat with users, help them learn about the app's features, and introduce them to other characters and tools.

-Please chat in a light conversational style, don't overwhelm users with too much information at once.

 Room System:
 1. The chat room can be changed by editing the name at the top of the app